Temporal light artefacts

-Temporal Light Artefacts (TLAs) are undesired effects in the visual perception of a human observer induced by temporal light modulations.
+Temporal light artefacts (TLAs) are undesired effects in the visual perception of a human observer induced by temporal light modulations.
 Two well-known examples of such unwanted effects are flicker and stroboscopic effect.
-The term 'flicker' refers to directly visible light modulations at relatively low frequencies (< 80 Hz) and small modulation levels.
-'Stroboscopic effect' is the effect which may become visible for a person when a moving object is illuminated by modulated light at somewhat higher frequencies (>80 Hz) and larger modulation levels.
+Flicker is a directly visible light modulation at relatively low frequencies (< 80 Hz) and small intensity modulation levels.
+Stroboscopic effect may become visible for a person when a moving object is illuminated by modulated light at somewhat higher frequencies (>80 Hz) and larger intensity variations.

 Relevance

 Various scientific committees have assessed the potential health, performance and safety-related aspects resulting from temporal light modulations.
 TLAs must be limited to certain levels to avoid annoyance due to the direct visibility by humans and to prevent potential health issues.
 After longer exposure, TLAs may reduce task performance and cause fatigue.
-Possible health effects for specific persons are photosensitive epileptic seizure, migraine and aggravation of autistic behavior.
+Possible health effects for specific persons are photosensitive epileptic seizure, migraine and aggravation of autistic behaviour.
 The incorrect perception of the motion of an object due to stroboscopic effect may be unacceptable in working environments with fast moving or rotating machinery.

-TLA phenomena
+Types

-Temporal Light Artefacts (TLAs) are generally unwanted effects that may be perceived by humans due to the fact that the light output of a lighting equipment varies with time.
+TLAs are generally unwanted effects that may be perceived by humans due to the fact that the light output of a lighting equipment varies with time.
 Different TLA phenomena, the associated terms and definitions and their visibility aspects are given in a technical note of CIE; see CIE TN 006:2016.
 In CIE TN 006:2016 three types of TLAs are distinguished: